sparksammy/bitkraken/README.md

 by converting words to SHA256 sums.

 On Ubuntu 20.04 it only depends on Bitcoin Core, in the bitcoin/ directory, which you can find [here.](https://bitcoin.org/en/download)
+***Also, you must have a non-encrypted wallet.
+Feel free to fork according to the LICENSE to make it so it unlocks the wallet...***

 Exemptions of the LICENSE include The Arcadia Group, as well as anyone else who has forked this project before 12/2/2020.